 With the introduction of Bitcoin in 2008, the traditional banking and finance world undertook a radical revolution.
-Now more than 9000 coins, tokens, and virtual currencies roam around the Internet (many of which are already dead), each with its own similarities and differences.
+Now more than 9000 coins, tokens, and digital currencies roam around the Internet (many of which are already dead), each with its own similarities and differences.

 The true meaning of the term “cryptocurrency” means an entirely different thing than JPMorgan’s coin or Facebook’s Libra stablecoin.
 A cryptocurrency needs to be decentralized to be classified as such – this is a compulsory condition, which both JPMorgan and Facebook fail to meet.
 Another essential requirement is the high cryptography, which provides enhanced security features, and the availability of a chain of computers for the transaction of data (blockchain technology).